Types of Therapy

 Specialty Types of Therapy

-In addition to the more general therapy services, I offer some specialty intensive services that offer 24/7 support.
+In addition to the more general services, I offer some specialty intensive services.
+These types of psychotherapy services offer 24/7 support and other advantages.

 College Admissions